MattStockton/MattStockton.github.io/_posts/2026-07-12-how-i-use-modal.markdown

 ### Static IPs

 Serverless containers normally get arbitrary outbound IPs, which breaks anything that enforces an IP allowlist.
 Attaching `proxy=modal.Proxy.from_name("egress-proxy")` to a function routes all its outbound traffic through a managed tunnel with one static IP.
 Everything in this post shares a single proxy, so the warehouse and the vendors only have to allowlist one address.
-This is the feature that makes Modal an option for clients with strict network policies.
+This lets Modal work with strict network policies.

 ### Web endpoints